qkniep/superseedr/agentic_prompts/comments.md

 I am preparing to merge my branch to main.
 Analyze all new comments in this branch.
-Apply these rules:

 Do not commit your new changes - also only review NEW comments, do not touch older comments.